Anonymous funders of Brookhaven parks bond opposition draw criticism

 “It is ironic that this same group suggesting lack of transparency of our city’s government has apparently decided to ignore campaign finance laws,” said J.C.
 Clockadale, who is chairing the Yes for Brookhaven Parks group with former mayor Rebecca Chase Williams.

 Clockadale says he’s especially concerned about the mailer because he believes its main claim is inaccurate.
-“We have been overwhelmed by the positive support our campaign has received from the Brookhaven community,” he said.
-“It is unfortunate that a small group is using misinformation to try to prevent what will be a generational investment in our parks.”
+“It is unfortunate that a small group is using misinformation to try to prevent what will be a generational investment in our parks.

+“The no mailer suggests an outrageous interest rate that is several points higher than current interest rates.
+The city recently received a triple AAA bond rating with this bond contemplated, therefore there is no way the interest rate will be as high as the opposition states,” he said.

 Terrell Carstens, a member of the Parks and Recreation Coalition, said she only hears rumors about who may be paying for “vote no” materials like yard signs and a website.